-Policymakers should continue to focus on consumer data.
-The Chamber believes that a national privacy approach should be risk-focused.
+Policymaker efforts should continue to focus on consumer data The Chamber asserts that that a national privacy approach should be risk-focused.
 Privacy protections should be considered in light of the benefits provided to consumers and the economy and the privacy risks presented by the data being used, and the way a business uses it.
+These protections should be based on the sensitivity of the data and informed by the purpose of its use and sharing.
+Likewise, consumer controls should match the risk associated with the data and be appropriate to the nature of the relationship between the consumer and the company.
 Federal enforcement agencies should focus on cases in which consumers suffer actual harm, as opposed to mere speculative injuries or technical violations of the law.
-The Chamber's privacy legislation discussion draft draws upon these principles.